cotes2020/jekyll-theme-chirpy/_posts/00LearningPath/sss.md

 - Cymbal Bank stores customer information in a BigQuery table called ‘Information,’ which belongs to the dataset ‘Customers.’
 Various departments of Cymbal Bank, including loan, credit card, and trading, access the information table.
 Although the data source remains the same, `each department needs to read and analyze separate customers and customer-attributes`.
 You want a `cost-effective way to configure departmental access to BigQuery to provide optimal performance`.
 What should you do?

-    - Create <font color=blue> separate datasets </font> for each department.
+    - Create <font color=LightSlateBlue> separate datasets </font> for each department.
 Create authorized functions in each dataset to perform required aggregations.
 Write transformed data to new tables for each department separately.
 Provide the bigquery.dataViewer role to each department’s required users.

     - Create an authorized dataset in BigQuery’s Explorer panel.
 Write Customers’ table metadata into a JSON file, and edit the file to add each department’s Project ID and Dataset ID.
 Provide the bigquery.user role to each department’s required users.